hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/136_vedanta_in_its_applications_to_indian_life.md

 already in you.
 That is another peculiarity of its teachings.
 You are a Dvaitist; never mind, you have got to admit that by its very nature the soul is perfect; only by certain actions of the soul has it become contracted.
-Indeed, Râmânuja's theory of contraction and expansion is exactly what the modern evolutionists call evolution and atavism.
+Indeed, Rāmānuja's theory of contraction and expansion is exactly what the modern evolutionists call evolution and atavism.
 The soul goes back, becomes contracted as it were, its powers become potential; and by good deeds and good thoughts it expands again and